 I've noticed that working on paper often dictates the style of work I do.
 Finding beautiful paper excites me and makes me happy to be alive.
 My mark-making is different than that of painting.
 When sketching, I usually prefer to use a pen over a pencil.
 I'm fond of ballpoint.
 When rendering, I like both pencils and pen.
 I especially love Sakura Pigma Micron pens with archival ink.
 My favorite sizes are .005 and 01.
 I'm usually stocked with many of these, but I still never seem to have enough of them.
 If the point dries out even a little, I toss them.
 I also love to add gouache and watercolor.
 I like working in various media because it takes me to unknown places.
 Frequently, the results are surprising even to me.

 I think drawing is the basis of all art.
 I'm sure that's obvious, but there's something about how the line meets the brain via the hand.
-I have learned a lot about how this mechanism works through automatic drawing and exercises taught to me through the magic of the Eye-book.
-It has greatly helped me to tap into my raw imagination, this makes me grateful for my life on earth.
+I have learned a lot about how this mechanism works through automatic drawing exercises which has greatly helped me to tap into my raw imagination.